We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Are you playing with kiddos?

 There’s a very wide spectrum here in the board game genre: a child under the age of five might not necessarily require a game be candy-themed to have fun, but they’ll probably prefer it over a game that requires players to invest in in-game real estate and pay taxes.
-Of course, some board games deal with even more intense themes that may not be appropriate for kids, from concepts like stealing and crime to simulations of warfare, so it’s extremely important to consider the manufacturers’ recommended player age as well as the personality and nature of the individual for whom the game is intended when buying a board game specifically for children to play.
+Of course, some deal with even more intense themes that may not be appropriate for kids, from concepts like stealing and crime to simulations of warfare, so it’s extremely important to consider the manufacturers’ recommended player age as well as the personality and nature of the individual for whom the game is intended when buying a board game specifically for children to play.

-While some board games are exclusively for kids, and others are for adults only, there’s a whole class of game that’s designed to keep but if your goal is to bring the family together, it’s essential to pick a game that’s designed to keep folks of all ages entertained.
-While many classic board games that have stood the test of time are designated by their manufacturers as appropriate for all ages, there are specific options that rely on simple rules and entertaining premises to cater to a wide range of ages and pit them against one another on an even playing field, which can result in some hilarious and memorable gameplay.
+While some are exclusively for kids, and others are for adults only, there’s a whole class of game that’s designed to keep but if your goal is to bring the family together, it’s essential to pick a game that’s designed to keep folks of all ages entertained.
+While many classic board games that have stood the test of time are designated by their manufacturers as appropriate for all ages, there are specific family board games that rely on simple rules and entertaining premises to cater to a wide range of ages and pit them against one another on an even playing field, which can result in some hilarious and memorable gameplay.

-Best board game for kids: CRANIUM Family Edition
+Best for kids: CRANIUM Family Edition

 Cranium is a popular board game based upon unleashing a variety of cooperative and competitive activities upon players, and this all-ages version is a unique and fun way to spread that spirit to the whole family.
 From flipping frogs and stacking cubes to sculpting clay and answering trivia questions, this game has it all.